 Decision tree analysis is a graphical method for identifying alternative actions, estimating probabilities and indicating the outcome.
 The graphical form helps the decision maker to view his alternatives and outcomes.
 The decision maker can draw a systematic representation of the problem that plays the information in more easily understandable fashion.
 Decision information in more easily understandable fashion.
-Decision information particularly when the outcome of a later situation is depending on the former.
+A decision tree is used to make decision in complex situations particularly when the outcome of a later situation is depending on the former.